ffunenga/insideout/README.md

 Its almost the same as turning a t-shirt inside out.
 For example, the `README.md` was left behind in order to allow presenting an HTML page on github.
 There is also some caution in place to avoid moving the `.git` folder.

-This resulting structure, as is, is reversible to the previous structure by re-executing the command `insideout`.
+This resulting structure is reversible to the previous structure by re-executing the command `insideout`.

-## Workflow - with `setup.py` improvements
+⬛

-But the problem now, is that `setup.py` is not on the parent folder of the package, which makes it complicated to generate distributions or install the package.
-Well.. this is actually easy to solve by the adding the following code to the begging of your `setup.py` file:
+The problem now, is that `setup.py` is not on a folder level immediatly above to the package level, which makes it complicated to generate distributions or install the package.
+This is solved in at least the following two ways.

+## Workflow - `setup.py` fix

+It is actually easy to solve the directory problem by the adding the following code to the begging of your `setup.py` file:

 ```python
 import os